SimonSchroeder/QMake2Fastbuild/README.md

 `MyProject.bff` sets the `.Defines` accordingly.
 Furthermore, in `Qt591.bff` the includes paths and libraries are set-up according to these modules.
 If your list of modules differs from this, you need to adapt these three places (defines, includes, libraries).

 Also, initially the project is set-up to work with Visual Studio 2013 and Qt 5.9.1 together with WinSDK 8.1.
 Further configurations need to be adapted, but should not have any problems.

+One major drawback right now is the `.Environment` at the top of `fbuild.bff`.
+This was a quick fix for linking.
+Suggestions for improvement are welcome.